squinkylabs/SquinkyVCV/docs/filter.md

 ### Edge

 In most, if not all, ladder filters, each stage has a gain of 1.
-This means that when the first stage saturates, the next stage is going to see less signal, and will saturate much less.
+This means that when the first stage saturates, the next stage is going to see less signal, and will saturate less.
 So the bulk of the distortion is generate in the first stage, then it gets filtered through the next stages.

 The result is a nice, fat, warm sound.
 Which is great.

 We thought - but what about other sounds?
-The Edge control does this.
+The *Edge* control does this.
 In the middle position, the gain is the same in all stage.
 As the control is increased the first stages get their gain reduced, and the later stages get more gain.
 Decreasing the "Edge" from the middle does the opposite - more gain in the early stages, less in the late.

 It must have been done before, probably several times, but we know of no filter that has a control like this.